Header Image

 8 hours and more 4.9 %

-This means that 67.7% of people with ADHD reported a duration of action of a single dose of 3 to 5 hours and 81.8% reported a duration of action of 3 to 7 hours.
+This means that 67.7% of people with reported a duration of action of a single dose of 3 to 5 hours and 81.8% reported a duration of action of 3 to 7 hours.
 The results are therefore significantly more consistent and closer to the manufacturer’s specifications than with Vyvanse.

 Medikinet retard and Medikinet adult (which are bioidentical) had an average duration of action of 4.58 hours (n = 132) at an average of 20.64 mg, Ritalin adult and Ritalin LA (which are also bioidentical) had an average duration of action of 4.74 hours (n = 31) at an average of 26.3 mg.

-In the following, we explain the influencing factors that can individually affect the duration of the medication effect (especially with ADHD medication).
+In the following, we explain the influencing factors that can individually affect the duration of the medication effect (especially with medication).

 2. Dose level